mikropsoft/StevenBlock/README.md

 **StevenBlock** now puts the power in your hands.
 During installation, you'll be prompted to select the hosts file that best suits your browsing style.

--   **Steven Black's List (Recommended)**: The classic, balanced blocklist.
+-   **⭐ StevenBlack — Main Recommended List (~100k+ entries)**: The classic, balanced blocklist.
 A great starting point for most users, offering robust daily protection with excellent compatibility.
--   **Hagezi's Multi LIGHT (Basic)**: For those who prefer a lighter touch.
-This list provides essential protection against the most common ads and trackers while ensuring maximum website and app compatibility.
+-   **🍃 1Hosts (Lite) — Average Protection (~200k+ entries)**: This list offers solid, everyday protection against common ads and trackers without being overly aggressive, ensuring high compatibility with most apps and websites.
--   **Hagezi's Multi NORMAL (All-Round)**: The perfect balance between protection and compatibility.
-This comprehensive list is designed for the average user, blocking a wide range of annoyances without breaking sites.
--   **Hagezi's Multi PRO (Extended)**: A step up for users who want more thorough blocking.
-It targets a broader spectrum of ads, trackers, and malicious domains, offering extended protection.
--   **Hagezi's Multi PRO++ (Maximum)**: For users seeking maximum protection.
-This list is more extensive and includes additional blocklists that might occasionally affect certain services, offering a near-complete ad-free experience.
--   **Hagezi's Multi ULTIMATE (Aggressive)**: The ultimate choice for power users who want to block everything possible.
-This is a very aggressive list and is more likely to break websites or apps, potentially requiring manual whitelisting for desired services.
-Use with caution.
+-   **🚀 1Hosts (Xtra) — Aggressive Protection (~1M+ entries)**: For those who want to block nearly everything.
+This is a highly aggressive list that targets a vast range of domains.
+Be aware that its strength might cause some websites or apps to misbehave.
+-   **🛡️ hBlock — Comprehensive Protection (~400k+ entries)**: This list strikes a great balance.
+It's extensive, blocking a wide array of annoyances, but it is curated to be less aggressive.
+An excellent choice for users who want thorough protection with a lower risk of breaking sites.

 ## **📊 The Numbers Game: How We Protect You**

 > [!WARNING]
-> Brace yourself: Depending on the list you choose, **StevenBlock** acts as a bouncer for your device, blocking between **100,000 to 500,000+** troublemakers (read: malware, ad, and spyware domains).
+> Brace yourself: Depending on the list you choose, **StevenBlock** acts as a bouncer for your device, blocking between **100,000 to over 1,000,000** troublemakers (read: malware, ad, and spyware domains).
 And just like a top-tier security team, our blocklists are constantly updated to keep the riffraff out.

 ## **🧠 Knowledge is Power: F.A.Q.
 Time!**